naveenkumarvr/learning_go/learning_by_doing/databases/basic-db/Readme.md

 - To Connect to DB we need to pass **DSN(DataSourceName)** input.
 The DSN contains all the information about your database such as UserName, Password, Server IP address, Port, DatabaseName.
 Along with that it also have some basic Config settings
 - Example DSN
 `dsn := "root:password@tcp(127.0.0.1:3306)/mysql?parseTime=true"`
-    - Here parseTime=true >> Says DB to parse the dateTime in Golang time.Time format if we don't give that the time details will be parsed as string which is not best practice.
+    - Here parseTime=true >> Ensures date/time fields are returned as time.Time instead of string
 - Example of Connecting to DB
     ```
     dsn := "root:password@tcp(127.0.0.1:3306)/mysql?parseTime=true"